Abstract-Tech/community-theme-tutor/i18_guide.md

 ```

-Then when traslated it would look like:
+Then when translated it would look like the following:

 ```gettext
 #: scormxblock.py:89